MakingLife/evolvinator/README.md

 function call in void setup()

 Deprecating the ethernet functionality means that interactivity is removed

+This means that the only way to log and observe values measured by arduino is via Serial Monitor

 the following calibration is no longer possible